torproject/tor/doc/HACKING/ReleasingTor.md

 Before we begin, first rule is to make sure:

-   - Our CI pass for each version to release
+   - Our CIs (*nix and Windows) pass for each version to release
    - Coverity has no new alerts

 ## 0. Security Release